DonHulieo/qb-jewelery/README.md

 - [okokNotify](https://okok.tebex.io/package/4724993)

 ## Features
-- 2 New Locations // Grapeseed & Paleto
+- 3 Jewelery Store Locations // City, Grapeseed & Paleto
-- Doors auto lock after 6pm at night and unlock at 6am
+- Doors auto lock after 6pm at night and unlock at 6am.
 - Can't hit store during the day...
 (Good place to put your mining jewels buyer ped!)
-- Thermite hack to open unlock doors at night
+- Thermite hack to open unlock doors at night.
-- Lockpick into the second room at the city Vangelico's and hack the PC to unlock all the stores for 5 minutes
+- Lockpick into the second room at the city Vangelico's and then hack the PC to unlock all the stores for 5 minutes.

+## To Do
+- Create item for hacking (currently just checks if your holding a phone).
+- Update animation for hacking.
+- Add police calls.

 ## Store Locations